Placeholder-Software/Dissonance/docs/Basics/Getting-Started.md

 ### 1. Import Dissonance

 Import the Dissonance asset into the project.
-Every time you import a new version of Dissonance a window will pop up offering to take you to the chagelog, you can launch this window again by navigating to `Windows > Dissonance > Welcome Screen`.
+Every time you import a new version of Dissonance a window will pop up offering to take you to the latest changelog, you can launch this window again by navigating to `Windows > Dissonance > Welcome Screen`.

 ### 2. Download Integrations